nzjow69/skillshare-coupon/README.md

 ## What Can You Learn From Skillshare?

-Skillshare mainly offers creative courses apart from this you get a diverse range of courses that focus on business, technology, and personal development.
+Skillshare mainly offers creative courses; apart from this, you get a diverse range of courses that focus on business, technology, and personal development.

 Unlike traditional academic platforms, Skillshare specializes in hands-on, project-based learning that encourages practical skill development.